ramiel/mongoose-sequence/README.md

 ```

 This time we specified explicitly the field `rank`.
 There is no difference between defining and omitting the field specification.
 The only constraint is that the field has to be of type `Number`, otherwise the plugin will raise an error.
-So, let's say to the plugin we want the `rank` field to be a safe counter:
+So, let's tell the plugin we want the `rank` field to be a safe counter:

 ```js
 UserSchema.plugin(AutoIncrement, {inc_field: 'rank', disable_hooks: true});